shaikhammar/pingpulse_django/README.md

 docker-compose up --build
 ```

 This will start the Django development server and the PostgreSQL database.
-The application will be accessible at `http://localhost:8000`.
+The application will be accessible at `http://localhost:8010`.

 ### Production Deployment

 For production, a `docker-compose.prod.yml` file is provided which uses a production-grade WSGI server (Gunicorn) and does not mount the application code as a volume.
+The application will be accessible on port 8010 on the host machine.

 To deploy the application in production, use the following command, passing the environment variables directly: